nevetto/Stroke_predictions/README.md

 Working on model training

+# Framework
+react.js for the frontend and django for the backend.

 # Observation:
-I datasets were imbalanced which was first solved with Resample, but the accuracy was bad.
+I had imbalanced dataset andd was solved with Resampling method

-I tried again by sourcing for additional datasets to bala
+python 3.7 doesn't work with cors_origin, but python 3.8 works.